 A quiz will be given each lab starting the second week of lab.
+Quizzes consist of 5 questions.
+Three (3) questions cover the previous lab.
+Questions may ask facts, details of procedure, interpretation of data, etc. Two (2) questions cover the current day's lab.
+Questions include the basics of the protocol for that week to make sure you are prepared for lab.
 The lowest 2 quiz grades will be dropped.
 There are no makeup quizzes.
 If you miss a quiz because of an unexcused absence or arrive late to lab, it is a zero.
 Quizzes with the lowest earned score or a zero for not taking the quiz are dropped first.
 To be excused from a quiz, you must be excused from the entire lab period.
 Please note the limit of 3 excused absences.